logicahealth/sandbox-community-edition/README.md

 	```sh
 	cd sandbox-community-edition
 	```
-3. Create a docker network using the command
+3. Start the MySQL container
     ```sh
-    sudo docker network create logica-network
-    ```
-4. Start the MySQL container
-    ```sh
     sudo docker-compose up -d sandbox-mysql
     ```
-5. Run the following command to make sure that the MySQL container is up
+4. Run the following command to make sure that the MySQL container is up
     ```sh
     sudo docker-compose ps
     ```